ImageMagick/Usage-Markdown/index.md

     * [RubbleWebs, PHP using IM CLI](http://www.rubblewebs.co.uk/imagemagick/)
     * [MagickWand Examples in C](http://members.shaw.ca/el.supremo/MagickWand/)

-These Web pages presents a set of examples using [ImageMagick](http://imagemagick.org/) ("IM," for short) from the command line.
+These Web pages present a set of examples using [ImageMagick](http://imagemagick.org/) ("IM," for short) from the command line.
 However, they also illustrate what can be done using the ImageMagick Application Programming Interface (API).
 As such, these pages should be the first stop for IM users after reading the terse [Command Line (CLI) Option manuals](http://www.imagemagick.org/script/command-line-options.php).

-Often, the same questions of "*How do I...*" gets asked, over and over again on the network.
+Often, the same questions of "*How do I...*" get asked, over and over again on the network.
 The examples in these web pages, I hope, will answer most of the common "how-to" questions that arise.